UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 ## Testing without a LAN

 It is possible to test basic operation of the robot without a network, but for running RVIZ, a network is needed.
-Keyboard teleop  and speech commands are available without a network, but it recommended you connect your robot to a network fisrt, so that you can run system updates and upgrades.
+Keyboard teleop  and speech commands are available without a network, but it recommended you connect your robot to a network first, so that you can run system updates and upgrades.

 ## Connecting to a Local Area WiFi Network on the Robot